 For the 180th day of my self-care challenge, I took a shorter shower.

 I admit it: hot showers are a weakness of mine.
 I love the near-coma state of relaxation it puts me in.
 The steamy, sauna-like experience is a guilty pleasure for sure.

-A few years back, my husband and I spent several weeks traveling Europe by campervan, and I learned quickly that hot showers are not something everyone around the globe enjoys.
-Not only is hot water scarce, but you have to pay for it–every minute of it, in fact.
+A few years back, my husband and I spent several weeks traveling through Europe by campervan.
+There, I learned quickly that hot showers are a luxury, not something everyone is fortunate enough to enjoy.
+Not only is hot water scarce in some areas, but you have to pay for it – every minute of it.

 So why are shorter showers better?

-The most important reason is that it conserves water, something quite important since it has become a scarcity in some parts of the country.
+The most important reason is that it conserves water, a scarce resource in some parts of the country.
 California’s campaign, “Take Five,” notes that 5-minute showers could reduce water consumption by more than 5,400 gallons each year (when an average shower duration of 11 minutes is used as a comparison.)

-But even in Seattle, where we’re blessed with higher than average rainfall, the “use only what you need” principle is still a smart one.
+But even in Seattle, where we’re blessed with higher than average rainfalls, the “use only what you need” principle is still in play.
 I mean, why waste water selfishly, right?

-Another reason shorter showers are good for us is that it’s not great for our skin.
-Hot showers may feel good, but they leave our skin inflamed and dry.
+Another reason shorter showers are better is that it’s not great for our skin.
+Hot showers may feel good at the time, but they can leave our skin feeling inflamed and dry.

-After deciding to include this in my self-care journey, I began to shop for a timer.
+After deciding to include this in my self-care plan, I began to shop for a timer.
 A quick Amazon search turned up a simple hourglass timer with a suction cup that was perfect for the shower.
 For around $5 (ironically), I can now hold myself to the 5-minute limit.

-I must admit I did feel rushed.
+At first, I did feel a bit rushed.
 It certainly wasn’t the leisurely, relaxing experience I was used to.
-At one point I was a little worried that I might cut myself with my razor while shaving my legs hurriedly.
+At one point, I was a little worried that I might cut myself with my razor while shaving my legs hurriedly.
 The thought also crossed my mind several times: “Am I going to run out of time before I finish washing all of my…um, parts?”

 But I didn’t run out of time.